R Tutorials Top Banner

 updating HTML package descriptions

-You will be asked to select a CRAN mirror, and (in Windows) another window will open with a list of available mirror sites.
 Click on one close to you.
 (I just chose NC.)
 In a few seconds the download and installation will begin.
-If everything goes well, your R Console window will display messages similar to those above.
+If everything goes well, your R Console window will display messages similar to those above, and when everything finishes, you'll be returned to the command prompt.
 If you now ask for help...

 > library(help="UsingR")

 ... a new window will open with the help page for this package.
-There you can read about everything that has been added--mostly new data sets, but also some new functions, including one called simple.z.test( ) in the event you were really tied up in knots about not having a z-test function.
+There you can read about everything that has been added--mostly new data sets, but also some new functions, including one called simple.z.test() in the event you were really tied up in knots about not having a z-test function.
 To use the new package, add it to your search path, and away you go.

-You can also update existing packages using the update.packages( ) function.
-And if you decide you really don't want some new package after all, use the remove.packages( ) function.
+You can also update existing packages using the update.packages() function.
+And if you decide you really don't want some new package after all, use the remove.packages() function.
 (It's not a good idea to remove packages that are installed in the R base installation.)
 The help pages for these functions will tell you what you need to know to use them.

 If you decide you want to write your own R package, there is an entire manual devoted to it that came with your download (in the Docs folder).
-Or you can find it online under the Documentation "Manuals" link.
+Or you can find it online under the Documentation Manuals link.
 It's called "Writing R Extensions."